MargaretDuff/PMP-Project-2017/README.md

 # PMP-Project-2017
 Detection of Animal Feacal Parasites Using an ioLight Portable Microscope

+This project is a collaboration from a number of sources.
+It has been supervised by: Joana Grah (Cambridge Image Analysis), Carola Schonlieb (Cambridge Image Analysis), Jasmina Lazic (Mathworks), Stefanie Reichelt (CRUK) and Richard Williams (ioLight)

+The problem

+Antiparasitics are to parasites as antibiotics are to bacteria.
+Growing resistance and restrictions on drug levels for food producing animals forces farmers to be much more selective with treatment.
+Traditional detection is done in a labrequiring an experienced technician or parasitologist.
+Thenew ioLight portable microscope has a 1 micro meter field of viewand could enable this to be done in the field.
+This projectaims to produce an efficient automated image analysis solution, running on the microscope, to analyse the images and count eggs.

 Introduction

-The purpose of this report is to give the results and a measure of complexity for each of the main algorithms that I have produced during the project.
+The purpose of this README is to give the results and a measure of complexity for each of the main algorithms that I have produced during the project.
 Explanations will be given briefly and relevant code signposted to help anyone who may wish to run code in the future.
 I give results in order of, in my opinion, usefulness.

 Images